Basic concepts

 Units

-Frequencies are expressed in MHz, while time is measured in \(\mu\text{s}\).
-Energies are given in terms of frequency, which corresponds to the unit system \(h = 1\) in the Hamiltonian.
-The strength of magnetic fields is measured in Tesla (T).
+Hamiltonian matrix elements and energy splittings are expressed in MHz, while time is measured in \(\mu\text{s}\).
+This corresponds to the unit system \(h = 1\) (not \(\hbar = 1\)) in the Hamiltonian.
+Magnetic-field amplitudes are expressed in Tesla (T), and gyromagnetic ratios in MHz/T.

 Bases and frames